gregrickaby/classic-wordpress-theme/README.md

 ### JavaScript

-This theme uses Webpack 5 is ready for anything `esnext`.
+This theme uses Webpack 5 and Babel and is ready for anything `esnext`.
 Simply create your JS files and place them in `/src/js/` then use ES6 imports in `src/index.js`.

 ### Theme Files